 Reharmonization is a significant steppingstone toward developing a unique musical voice through experimentation.

 As we become stronger players, the temptation to overplay or use every trick at once is always there.
 Reharmonization, when done tastefully, is fantastic, but when it becomes needlessly complex, it can sound obnoxious or forced.

 This lesson provides skills that you can apply to any piece of music and encourages you to think about when to use or not use everything you’ve learned about harmony.

-Pianote has a wonderful team of coaches, and we appreciate them all, but we must highlight Jesús Molina here.
+Pianote has a wonderful team of coaches, and I appreciate them all, but I must highlight Jesús Molina here.
 He is, perhaps, the coach to get most excited about; he’s as elite as it gets.